 Family, Friends, Fellowship

 Along with deepening your faith in the Mystery of the Incarnation and pointing you towards Christ, keeping holy statues will help foster fellowship.
 Traditionally, Catholics name children after a saint.
 The reason for this is because we honor and look to these holy men and women for guidance.
-You may have been named for more than a couple saints (if you include first, middle, and confirmation name!).

 Among the highlights of marriage my wife and I anticipated, during our engagement was the naming of our children.
 All members of the family are called to holiness.
 We selected saint names whose lives exemplified heroic virtue and testimony of truth: Bernadette, Teresa of Avila, Matthew, Catherine of Siena, Maria Faustina, and Fabian just to name a few!